martius-lab/cluster_utils/README.md

 * **Integrated with git**.
 Jobs are run from a `git clone` with customizable branch and commit number.

-* **Pdf&csv reporting** Both grid search and optimization produce a pdf report with the specification, basic summaries, and plots.
+* **PDF & CSV reporting**.
+Both grid search and optimization produce a pdf report with the specification, basic summaries, and plots.

-* **Advanced setting handling** Cluster utils offer a customized settings system based on JSON.
+* **Advanced setting handling**.
+Cluster utils offer a customized settings system based on JSON.
 Pointers within the JSON file and to other JSON files are supported.

-* **A LOT OF ADDITIONAL SWEETNESS** Most are demonstrated in the examples.
+* **A LOT OF ADDITIONAL SWEETNESS**.
+Most are demonstrated in the examples.
 Also, read the code ;).

-## Settings

-Some clarification what some of the optimization settings do:

-- `optimization_setting.number_of_samples`: the total number of jobs that will be run
-- `optimization_setting.n_jobs_per_iteration`: the number of jobs submitted to the cluster concurrently, and also the number of finished jobs per report iteration

-For `optimizer_str="cem_metaoptimizer"`:

-- `optimizer_settings.with_restarts`: whether a specific set of settings can be run multiple times.
-This can be useful to automatically verify if good runs were just lucky runs because of e.g. the random seed, making the found solutions more robust.

-## Usage Mindset and Rules of Thumb

-Generally, the usage mindset should be *"obtain some interpretable understanding of the influence of the hyperparameters"* rather than *"blackbox optimizer just tells me the best setting"*.
-Usually, early in the project many of the hyperparameters are more like ideas, or strategies.
-Cluster utils can then tell you which ideas (or their combinations) make sense.
-Later in a project, there only tend to be actual hyperparameters (i.e. transfering a working architecture to a new dataset), which can then be fit to this specific setting using cluster utils.

-Here are some rules of thumbs to set the configuration values that can help you to get started.
-Keep in mind that following these does not necessarily lead to optimal results on your specific problem.

-**Which optimizer should I use for optimizing hyperparameters of neural networks (depth, width, learning rate, etc.)?**

-`cem_metaoptimizer` is a good default recommendation for this case.

-**How many jobs should I run?
-How many concurrently?**

-It depends.
-The number of concurrent jobs (`n_jobs_per_iteration`) should be as high as achievable with the current load on the cluster.
-For CPU jobs, this could be 100 concurrent jobs; for GPU jobs, maybe around 40.
-The total number of jobs (`number_of_samples`) can be lower if you only want to get an initial impression of the behaviour of the hyperparameter; in this case, 3-5 times the number of jobs per iteration is a good number.
-If you want to get a more precise result, or if you have a high number of hyperparameters, up to 10 times the number of jobs per iteration can be used.

-**How many hyperparameters can I optimize over at the same time?**

-This depends on the number of jobs and number of parallely running jobs.
-For 5x100 jobs, 5-6 hyperparameters are okay to be optimized.
-For 5x40 jobs, 3-4 are okay.
-For a larger scale, e.g. 10x200 jobs, it might be reasonable to optimize up to 10 hyperparameters at the same time.

-**How to deal with overfitting?**

-You can keep the best validation error achieved over the epochs and report this instead of the error achieved in the last epoch.

 ## Usage

+### Environment Setup

+The simplest way to specify your Python environment is to activate it (using virtualenv, pipenv, conda, etc.) before calling `python -m cluster.grid_search` or `python -m cluster.hp_optimization`.
+The jobs will automatically inherit this environment.
+A caveat of this approach is that if you *installed your local package in the environment*, this package *might override* the repository cluster_utils clones using git, i.e. you are not using a clean clone of your project.

+There are multiple options to further customize the environment in the `environment_setup` configuration section:

+* `pre_job_script` (string): Path to an executable (e.g. bash script) that is executed before the main script runs
+* `virtual_env_path` (string): Path of folder of virtual environment to activate
+* `conda_env_path` (string): Name of conda environment to activate (this option might be broken)
+* `variables` (dictionary of strings): Environment variables to set.
+Variables are set after a virtual/conda environment is activated, thus override environment variables set before.
+* `is_python_script` (boolean): Whether the target to run is a Python script (default: true)
+* `run_as_module` (boolean): Whether to run the script as a Python module (`python -m my_package.my_module`) or as a script (`python my_package/my_module.py`) (default: false)

 ### Condor Cluster System